The proliferation of IoT (Internet of Things) devices presents a massive opportunity for telecom providers.

-One of the biggest concerns is making sure the embedded networks, data, and devices are secure.
+One of the biggest concerns in IoT security for telecom is making sure the embedded networks, data, and devices are safe.
 If a savvy hacker were to break into one of the network towers, before you know it, your telecom infrastructure and sensitive data could become common knowledge.
 Also, because telecom systems support the transmission of emergency response communications as well as business transactions, the consequences of a security breach can be dire.

 What can telecom companies do to improve the security of their IoT implementations?
 Several things – including adopting a robust UEM and few techniques that might not be expected by cybercriminals.

 Review your core network

 Your first step should be to look for devices that shouldn’t be present on your network but are.
 Perhaps they belong to a vendor or partner and somehow got connected to the network.
 Such devices could become gateways for network hacks and should be removed.
 Also, be sure to look at what sort of data is being transmitted and stored by a device (and what sort of havoc it can potentially cause).
 This should help you decide which ones to remove first if there are many of them.
 You may also want to consider a network access solution like CISCO ISE when looking for ways to safeguard your company’s network.